 Academic Standards and Requirements

 - B.F.A. in Studio Art with a concentration in digital art, painting, drawing, photography, ceramics, sculpture or art history

 The faculty are committed to bringing together the pursuit of serious scholarship and studio practice and providing a caring and rigorous education in the visual arts for our students.
 They strive to foster a sense of intellectual and creative exchange among the two disciplines.

 The course offerings reflect a diversity of faculty expertise, attention to student needs and the spirit of exploration with new concepts and technologies in art.
-Molloy College's proximity to New York City provides students with an opportunity to see current art exhibitions in museums and galleries and be actively engaged in the Art Capital of the World.
+Molloy College's proximity to New York City provides students with an opportunity to see current art exhibitions in museums and galleries and be actively engaged in the "Art Capital of the World."

 Students benefit from changing contemporary and historical exhibitions and frequent lectures by visiting artists and art historians to the Molloy College Art Gallery, located on campus in Kellenberg Hall.
 Each year senior art majors present an exhibition of their work in the gallery and the student art gallery in the Wilbur Arts Center presents several student exhibitions throughout the year.

 Professor Margaret DeLima challenged her Art 103, 3D Design students to create non-functional chairs.
 The chairs were constructed without the the use of glue, adhesive or fasteners.
 Laura Willis, Jacquelyn Russo, Ryan Bortell, Chantal Lockward and Steven Ferraro all created the non-functional chairs based on differest themes.
 Some of their work is shown above.